 This section, in keeping with the motif, is relatively plain.
 There’s a sleeve inside for computers up to 17 inches, tablets, notebooks, and anything else you choose to bring.
 A foam backing provides some cushioning to this sleeve.
 But, to be honest, we haven’t enjoyed having a laptop here.
 The sleeve isn’t very structured, so it doesn’t feel safe and secure.
 We’ve been carrying our computer in a protective sleeve, and we recommend you do the same if you’re using the C-Ruck to transport your valuable technology.

 The remaining area in the compartment is a substantial enormous bucket.
 We love the bright red inside, which makes it easier to find your belongings (something that can be tricky on top-loaders).
 For better access and to prevent your belongings from becoming jumbled, we suggest utilizing packing cubes in this area.

 Testing & Durability

 We have no information about the durability of the product.
 Everything seems to be in order.
-We’re not shocked, given that the Red Oxx C-ruck Carry-on Rucksack is built of tough materials and expert workmanship.
+We’re not shocked, given that the Red Oxx C-ruck Carry-on Rucksack is built of rigid materials and expert artistry.

 - red oxx duffel